-If you arrived on this page from the About SSEP main page, and you’re exploring whether your community would be interested in participating in SSEP, you may want to go back to the About SSEP main page, and continue reading.
+If you arrived on this page from the More on SSEP main page, and you’re exploring whether your community would be interested in participating in SSEP, you may want to go back to the More on SSEP main page, and continue reading.

 If your community is already participating in SSEP, and you’re here to gain basic insight into SSEP experiment design philosophy, then other pages of interest include:

-The Current Flight Opportunities main page, where you will find an overview of the flight opportunity in which your community is engaged, and whose sub-pages include your flight’s Critical Timeline with important milestone events and deadlines, and a great overview of your flight’s Mini-Laboratory Operation.
-You need to understand how your assigned mini-lab works, its specifications, and the constraints it imposes on your experimental design so you can start noodling around an experiment that your team can propose to fly.
+The SSEP Flight Opportunities to Date main page, where you will find an overview of the flight opportunity in which your community is engaged, and whose sub-pages include your flight’s Critical Timeline with important milestone events and deadlines, and a great overview of your flight’s Mini-Laboratory Operation.
+You need to understand how your assigned mini-lab works, its specifications, and the constraints it imposes on your experimental design so you can start noodling an experiment that your team can propose to fly.
 Here’s your chance to be a scientist right now.
-(REALLY)

-The Teacher and Student Proposer Resources main page, which provides an overview of all the resources we’ve made available to you, including the Document Library and FAQ, and—for teachers—the extremely helpful resource titled: To Teachers—How to Move Forward, which provides a straightforward, easy-to-follow recipe for getting your class moving on SSEP and Experiment Design.
+The Teacher and Student Resources main page, which provides an overview of all the resources we’ve made available to you, including the Document Library and FAQ, and—for teachers—the extremely helpful resource titled: To Teachers—How to Move Forward, which provides a straightforward, easy-to-follow recipe of tasks from program start to submission of flight experiment proposals.